iul1an/vagrant-k8s/README.md

 # vagrant-k8s
 Deploy a local vm-based Kubernetes cluster using Vagrant, VirtualBox and Ansible.

-This branch is specifically made to work with Debian 10
+This branch is specifically made to work with Debian 10 and it will create a HA Kubernetes cluster with 3 nodes

 ## Requirements
 - [Vagrant](https://www.vagrantup.com/downloads)